Justin Bieber’s Hiatus Rumors: Why Is The Singer Planning To Retire For A Year?

-Justin Bieber’s hiatus plans get his fans worried, as the popular singer teases a surprise: According to rumors, Bieber is planning to take a long break from music and from touring, once his current “Purpose” tour concludes.
+Justin Bieber’s hiatus plans get his fans worried, as the popular singer teases a surprise.
+According to rumors, Bieber is planning to take a long break from music and from touring, once his current “Purpose” tour concludes.
 The news comes out shortly after Paris Jackson said she was “scared” for Justin Bieber’s health, claiming he was being overworked on his tour.
 And amidst all the drama, Bieber tells his fans there’s something special coming – ahead of his hiatus, perhaps?

 Justin Bieber, the 22-year-old superstar singer, has been on the road with his “Purpose” tour (named after his latest album) since March, 2016.
-Travelling across the United States, then Europe, the tour will continue next month as Bieber performs in Mexico.
+Traveling across the United States, then Europe, the tour will continue next month as Bieber performs in Mexico.
 In the summer, Bieber is set to perform in the United Kingdom, and the tour will reportedly come to an end in September, as Bieber takes the stage in Canada.
 Jumping across countries and continents, it’s no wonder Bieber might be in serious need of a break.

 Justin Bieber’s hiatus rumors were reported by The Daily Star, with a source claiming Bieber is planning a long break once his current touring duties are done.

-“Justin’s been recording some new music in LA to sign off with and then he just plans to go travel for bit.
+“Justin’s been recording some new music in LA to sign off with and then he just plans to go travel for bit.”

 The source added that fans can look forward to new music from Justin Bieber this year, but after September (when the “Purpose” tour comes to an end), we should not expect to see much of the singer for a long time.